nextcloud/univention-app/README.md

 ### Create and upload docker image

+to create a local build use

 $ make docker

-assumes that account credentials are stored in ``~/.docker-account-user`` and ``~/.docker-account-pwd``.

-The only downside is that it needs to ask for the password, because of using sudo for the docker commands.
-No, we do not encourage adding users to the docker group.
+in order to trigger a build on the docker hub tag it like

+$ git tag "13.0.3-0"

+and push.

 ### Prepare release

+Tag the latest commit with the package name, e.g. `13.0.3-0` and push the tags.
+An automated build is configured at the docker hub.

-$ make
+$ make push-files

-This is essentially ``make push-files && make docker``

 Afterwards, there are still two things that need to be done in the Provider Portal: